GarethTacos/shitdencalc/README.md

 - GMP, licensed under LGPL-3.0-or-later
 - OpenAL Soft, licensed under LGPL-2.0-or-later
 - Libopusfile, licensed under BSD-3-Clause
+- Tribute to Dr_FLAC for being the sole audio library in the early builds but since this program no longer uses it, license not included

 Their license texts are provided in LICENSES/.